openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

         # catch-all rule to log all other requests with request and response payloads
         - level: RequestResponse
     ```

+With secure OAuth storage in-place (see "Logging of Token with Secure OAuth Storage" section) and
+therefore the `oauth-apiserver.openshift.io/secure-token-storage: true` annotation on the `apiservers.config.openshift.io/v1` resource,
+these policies are extended by allowing logging of `oauthaccesstokens` and `oauthauthorizetokens`.

 ### Test Plan

 **Note:** *Section not required until targeted at a release.*